joanmarcriera/ceilometer-plugin-fiware/README.md

    ```

 5. Only the file `process.yaml` used by [Process Checks plugin][monasca_agent_plugin_process_checks] is required at
    `/etc/monasca/agent/conf.d/`.
-Please ensure it is configured to monitor all Openstack services (this should be the
+Please ensure it is configured to monitor all OpenStack services (this should be the
    case without any modifications, but it is appropriate to check that all of your services are monitored).
 The example
    below shows configuration information for one service (nova-scheduler):